 Thanks to the versatility of these nuts, there are so many ways to have them.
 However, if you want to lose weight and reap the associated health benefits, food experts suggest you try the following options (10):

 - Almond Milk.
-Almonds are used to make almond milk, which is one of the best dairy alternatives.
-Since this milk is not obtained from animals, it has no cholesterol and has fewer calories (10).
+Almonds are used to make almond milk, which is a great dairy alternative.
+Since this milk is not obtained from animals, it has no cholesterol and has fewer calories, especially if unsweetened (10).
 You can choose to drink it straight, in your coffee, or with your cereal.

 - Almond Flour.
-Almond flour is made from almonds, and it is one of the best grain and gluten-free flour.
+Almond flour is made from almonds, and it can be used as a gluten-free and grain-free flour alternative.
 You can use it to make pancakes, scones, pasta, biscuits, gluten-free cookies, and many more items.

 - As They Are.
 Another excellent option to have almonds is as they are.
 They make great snack options if you have them raw, roasted, or sprouted.
-Unlike potato chips, almonds are healthier snack options with low calories, making them effective for weight loss.
+Unlike potato chips, almonds are healthier snack options in the right portion sizes, making them effective for weight loss.

 - Green Smoothie.
 You already know that green smoothies are among the healthiest weight loss smoothies.
 It is prepared from healthy vegetables, a bunch of fruits, seeds, and nuts.
-Adding almonds to your green smoothie transforms this healthy drink into a weight loss monster beverage.
+Adding almonds or almond butter to your green smoothie transforms this healthy drink into a weight loss monster beverage.

 - In Various Foods.
 Of course, you can add or use almonds to prepare various meals.
 Luckily, there is no shortage of almond recipes online, meaning you will not struggle to determine creative ways to have these nuts.
 You will find them in savory, spicy, sweet, or baked recipes.
 It now comes down to your preferences.